 - The third concern is more serious.
 One the one occassion that I was involved with fixing a Mektronic problem, I phoned a friend of mine who worked on a lot of high-end bikes and asked for his advice.
 The first thing he said was that he always replaced all the batteries before even thinking of trying to diagnose what was going on.
 The wired Zap had a large central battery powering the whole outfit through those handy wires.
 The wireless Mektronic had to include separate tiny button batteries in every single component.
 Those batteries had to be tiny to prevent the weight of the system from going crazy.
 And this was years before every gadget you owned had a cheap, lightweight, readily available, Li-ion rechargeable.
 I don't have much evidence for my contention, but I suspect that slightly tired, non-rechargeable batteries caused a lot of Mektronic issues.
 In the case of the Mektronic problem I was discussing earlier, replacing all the batteries simply made it go away.
 You can't imagine how relieved we were!

-I think that this example is a later MAVIC Mektronic.
-It is branded 'Mektronic 9' on a sticker on the chrome flash and has no branding on the black body.
-The serial number is 8E1D85.
+I think that this example is an earlier MAVIC Mektronic.
+It is branded 'Mektronic' in large-ish silver writing on the black body, but has no sticker on the chrome flash.
+The serial number is C5179C.

 - Derailleur brands: MAVIC

 - Maximum cog: 28 teeth (source: MAVIC)